CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 # Issues

 ### General
+- [ ] #med/#low price ignoring decimals is confusing, error prone, violates "least astonishment", and is insufficiently documented:
+  - While not too impactful if used only internally, price is expected as input argument for some methods, and is returned as output from others.
+This will certainly cause constant UX and integration issues, waste everyone's time.
+It may also lead to user and integration errors, which may cause loss of funds, or loss of time, or reputational damage.
+  - Mitigaion:
+    - calculate prices for underlying's decimals instead of the BASE_TOKEN_AMOUNT, or set BASE_TOKEN_AMOUNT according to decimals.
+    - Remove BASE_TOKEN_AMOUNT from oracle (possibly into taker), and add "quote" methods that would convert between asset amounts instead (for use within Loans)
+    - Consider refactoring preview views (taker, rolls, etc) expecting prices to instead query them internally.
-- [ ] #med overall gas usage is high impacting composability (ability to batch several operations), and user gas costs.
+- [ ] #med/#low overall gas usage is high impacting composability (ability to batch several operations), and user gas costs.
 Some easy things can be done to reduce while minimally impacting safety / readability / usability
   - Examples with `forge test --isolate --nmc "Fork" --gas-report --nmt revert | grep "rollLoan\|openLoan\|openEscrowLoan\|closeLoan\|executeRoll\|createOffer\|openPairedPosition\|startEscrow\|switchEscrow" | grep -v test`:
     - Loans: roll 1.760M, openEscrowLoan 1.513M, openLoan 1.085K, close 599K
     - Rolls: execute 1.022K, create 382K
     - Taker: open 755K
     - Escrow: start 404K, switch 469K
-  - Composability risk: a contract that needs to batch multiple actions may have issues fitting all of them into a single tx in an Arbitrum block (unclear what the block limit is, but average usage is between 1M-3M, https://arbiscan.io/blocks?ps=100&p=1, on testnet I can make a 32M tx, but haven't tried on arbi mainnet)
+  - Composability risk: a contract that needs to batch multiple actions may have issues fitting all of them into a single tx in an Arbitrum block (although it is up to 32M gas, average usage is between 1M-3M, https://arbiscan.io/blocks?ps=100&p=1)
   - mitigations:
     - [x] remove usage of ERC721Enumerable (since its added functionality is unused): rollLoan to 1.471M, openLoan 871K.
     - [ ] remove fields that aren't needed / can be calculated from other fields (call-price, put-price, callLockedCash)